softwareguru/osacon-website/content/faq/_index.md

 ### How can I register for the event?

 Registration will be open soon.
-Stay tuned for updates.
+Sing up for updates [here](/sing-up-for-updates).

 ### How can I be a speaker?